 Fall semester.
-Professors Barba and Jaffer.2016-17: Offered in Fall 2016
+Professors Doran and Niditch.2019-20: Offered in Fall 2019

-(Offered as RELI 143 and ASLC 144.)
-This course explores central ideas and practices in the religious and intellectual traditions of India up until the medieval period.
+(Offered as RELI 143 and ASLC 144) This course explores central ideas and practices in the religious and intellectual traditions of India up until the medieval period.
 We consider the range of available archeological, art historical, and textual evidence for religion in this period, though the course focuses mostly on texts.
 We will read the classic religious and philosophical literature of the traditions we now call Hinduism, Buddhism, and Jainism.

 (Offered as RELI 152 and ASLC 152) This course is an introduction to the diverse ideals, practices, and traditions of Buddhism from its origins in South Asia to its geographical and historical diffusion throughout Asia and, more recently, into the west.
-We will explore the Three Jewels--the Buddha, the Dharma, and the Sangha--and how they each provide refuge for those suffering in samsara (the endless cycle of rebirth).
+We will explore the Three Jewels—the Buddha, the Dharma, and the Sangha—and how they each provide refuge for those suffering in samsara (the endless cycle of rebirth).
 We will engage in close readings of the literary and philosophical texts central to Buddhism, as well as recent historical and anthropological studies of Buddhist traditions.

 Fall semester.
-Professor M. Heim.2016-17: Offered in Fall 2016
+Professor M. Heim.2019-20: Offered in Fall 2019

 The past century and a half have seen Christians engaging capitalism in various ways.
 Some have argued that capitalism and Christianity are opposed at the level of first principles, with capitalism dedicated to an ethos of competition and Christianity to one of co-operation.
 Others have argued that capitalism is just human freedom in the sphere of economics, and that the Christian’s duty is to defend capitalism against threats from those who would dismantle it.
 Some have argued that Jesus preached the virtue of poverty; others, that he blesses his followers with wealth.
 This course explores the history of Christian engagements with capitalism since the middle of the nineteenth century.
 We will examine not only Christian condemnations or valorizations of capitalism (Christian socialism and “corporate Christianity”), but also engagements that defend some aspects of capitalism while criticizing others (the Social Gospel movement and the Roman Catholic tradition of social thought).
 We will also examine ways in which capitalism has influenced both church history and Christian theology through discussion of the financial history of Christian publications and institutions, and the recent phenomenon of the “Christian corporation.”
 Fall semester.
 Professor A. Dole.2019-20: Offered in Fall 2019

 Spring semester.
-Professor Jaffer.2016-17: Offered in Spring 2017
+Associate Professor Jaffer.2019-20: Offered in Spring 2020